Raymond Vernon

 Raymond Vernon (September 1, 1913 – August 26, 1999) was an American economist.
 He was a member of the group that developed the Marshall Plan after World War II and later played a role in the development of the International Monetary Fund and the General Agreement on Tariffs and Trade.
 He was the Clarence Dillon Professor of International Affairs at Harvard Kennedy School, becoming emeritus on his retirement.
 His formulation of the Product life-cycle theory of US exports, first published in 1966, in turn influenced the behavior of companies.

-Early life and education
+Education

 Vernon was born Raymond Visotsky in New York; his parents were Russian Jewish immigrants and he and his siblings changed their family name to Vernon.
 He earned a B.A. cum laude from the City College of New York in 1933 and a Ph.D. in economics from Columbia University in 1941; all three of his siblings also earned doctorates.